 Step 1: Start with New Pine

-In our case, we were starting with plain, new pine.
+Start with new pine.
 By darkening the wood, it makes it appear older, and the stain soaks into the wood and dries very quickly.
 I love that it doesn’t feel tacky when it’s dry, which is what you sometimes get when you apply an oil based stain.
 In our woodshop this is our “knocked-off” Restoration Hardware Monastery Coffee Table.
 At this point, the wood was sanded and ready for the next step.

 Above: Our version of the Restoration Hardware Monastery Coffee Table (knocked off, before staining)